dkedar7/deepagent-lab/ARCHITECTURE.md

 ## Overview

-The jupyter-deepagents extension consists of two main components:
+The deepagent-lab extension consists of two main components:

 1. **Frontend**: A JupyterLab extension (TypeScript/React) that provides the chat UI
 2. **Backend**: A Jupyter Server extension (Python) that wraps and exposes your agent